asascience-open/nextgen-dmac/README.md

 This repository is intended to be a collaborative working area for open discussion about cloud-based services for ocean science.
 Please feel welcome to start a [Discussion](https://github.com/asascience-open/nextgen-dmac/discussions), contribute your ideas, and even contribute to our prototyping efforts!

+For a great resource explaining the background information for the Next-Gen DMAC project, check out [This Slideshow.](https://github.com/asascience-open/nextgen-dmac/blob/main/docs/DMAC%20NextGen%20Background%20Info.pdf)

 ### View the full documentation at our [GitHub Pages site.](https://asascience-open.github.io/nextgen-dmac/)

 ## Prototype Plan